 The paper's balancing section was very brief:

-And Todd Henderson, an assistant professor at the University of Chicago Law School, argued that it would be unfair to assess lawyers by whom they represent.
+During her most recent congressional race, Ms. Gillibrand, who is a former smoker, accepted $18,200 in campaign donations from tobacco companies and their executives -- putting her among the top dozen House Democrats for such contributions.
+Many Congressional Democrats do not accept tobacco money.Mr.
+Canter said the senator should be assessed based on her record in Congress, where she has voted against the industry's interests on several occasions, including supporting cigarette tax increases to help expand children's health care.And Todd Henderson, an assistant professor at the University of Chicago Law School, argued that it would be unfair to assess lawyers by whom they represent.
 "Nobody would want to live in a world in which lawyers are judged by the clients they take," he said.

+The Times would certainly not want anyone to use professor Henderson's criteria to judge Obama Justice Department appointee Anthony West.
+Yesterday the Senate Judiciary Committee endorsed West as the President's nominee to head the Justice Department's Civil Division.
 So what's news?
 West (hat-tip the inimitable humorist James Lileks) was the defense lawyer for John Walker Lindh, the American Taliban fighter captured in Afghanistan after 9-11 and sentenced to 20 years in prison.
 A search indicates the Times has not breathed a word about the West nomination either online or in print, much less brought up West's controversial client on the front page, as it did with Gillibrand's ties to evil tobacco companies.The Times evidently has no trouble with an Obama Justice Department appointee having represented a Taliban fighter and enemy of America, but is immensely bothered by Gillibrand having represented American tobacco companies, who were after all selling a legal product that people purchased freely.